-Contract assets consist of unbilled receivables which represent revenue that has been recognized in advance of billing the customer and has been recorded within "Prepaid expenses and other current assets".
-As of July 2, 2023 and January 1, 2023, the contract assets was \$0.6 million for both period.
-During the three and six months ended July 3, 2022, decrease of \$0.5 million and \$1.0 million, respectively, in contract assets were primarily due to new billings of previously unbilled receivables.
+Contract assets consist of unbilled receivables which represent revenue that has been recognized in advance of billing the customer and has been presented within "Prepaid expenses and other current assets" and "Other long-term assets."
+As of April 2, 2023 and January 1, 2023, the contract assets was \$0.6 million and \$0.6 million, respectively and were classified as short-term in our Condensed Consolidated Balance Sheets.
+There were insignificant contract assets movement during the three months ended April 2, 2023.
+During the three months ended April 3, 2022, decrease of \$0.5 million in contract assets were primarily due to the invoicing of previously unbilled receivables.

 Contract liabilities consist of deferred revenue and customer advances, which represent consideration received from a customer prior to transferring control of goods or services to the customer under the terms of a sales contract.
-As of July 2, 2023 and January 1, 2023, the contract liabilities was \$334.2 million and \$300.9 million, respectively, of which \$177.9 million and \$139.3 million were classified as short-term and \$156.2 million and \$161.7 million were classified as long-term in our Condensed Consolidated Balance Sheets.
-During the three months ended July 2, 2023 and July 3, 2022, the increase in contract liabilities of \$5.8 million and \$38.2 million, respectively, was primarily due to additional customer advances and partially offset by utilization of contract liabilities of \$33.2 million and \$117.0 million, respectively, was primarily due to additional customer advances and partially offset by utilization of contract liabilities of \$33.2 million and \$117.0 million, respectively, was primarily due to additional customer advances and partially offset by utilization of contract liabilities previously recorded due to the completion of performance obligations.
-During the six months ended July 2, 2023 and July 3, 2022, the increase in contract liabilities of \$33.2 million and \$117.0 million, respectively, was primarily due to additional customer advances and partially offset by utilization of contract liabilities previously recorded due to the completion of performance obligations.
+As of April 2, 2023 and January 1, 2023, contract liabilities were \$328.3 million and \$300.9 million, respectively, of which \$220.1 million and \$139.3 million were classified as short-term and \$108.2 million and \$161.7 million were classified as long-term in our Condensed Consolidated Balance Sheets.
+As of April 2, 2023 and January 1, 2023, the Company has pledged \$100.9 million and \$93.1 million of assets comprising of equipment assets and inventory respectively, to serve as collateral for the advances from customers.

-During the three months ended July 2, 2023 and July 3, 2022, we recognized revenue of \$2.4 million and \$4.3 million that was included in contract liabilities as of April 2, 2023 and April 3, 2022, respectively.
-During the six months ended July 2, 2023 and July 3, 2022, we recognized revenue of \$3.5 million and \$7.6 million that was included in contract liabilities as of January 1, 2023 and January 2, 2022, respectively.
+During the three months ended April 2, 2023 and April 3, 2022, the increase in contract liabilities of \$27.4 million and \$78.8 million were primarily due to additional customer advances and partially offset by utilization of contract liabilities previously recorded due to the completion of performance obligations.
+During the three months ended April 2, 2023 and April 3, 2022, we recognized revenue of \$1.1 million and \$3.3 million that was included in contract liabilities as of January 1, 2023 and January 2, 2022, respectively.
 Except for a contract with TotalEnergies (refer to "Note 2.
 Agreements with SunPower, TotalEnergies and TZE"), there is no significant financing component for the contract assets and contract liabilities.